Crafting with hybrid textiles in virtual reality

 This significance of time is revealed in the experience using time-based elements in the form of day/night and seasonal cycles.
 As the apprentice spends more time crafting inside the experience, the visible, experiential change in the surrounding environment act as gentle nudges to the apprentice to continue making progress in what they craft - when not much time has passed, while also acting as compliment to the progress the apprentice is making - the sun sets when the apprentice has spent a full day's worth of time crafting.
 When the making is not going well, if the apprentice is struggling to tame the virtual material, well, there is always tomorrow.

-Acknowledgements: I would like to thank the American Association of University Women for funding this project through a fellowship.
+Acknowledgements: I would like to thank the American Association of University Women for making this project possible with an AAUW fellowship.